MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.feature** - Used to group various events of the same feature (Profile card)

-- **Data.hasPersonalInsightRing** - Insights from Office or LinkedIn could be available for the user
+- **Data.hasPersonaInsightRing** - Insights from Office or LinkedIn could be available for the user

 - **Data.hostAppRing** - The ring by which the app was distributed